17 Free things to do in Devon

 This small attraction is home to some fascinating marble runs that will keep kids entertained while you can browse the Devon gifts, crafts and boutique clothing.
 They can also press a button to get the largest run working.
 It covers an enormous wall and is quite an eye-opener.

-You should also visit the restaurant which has all sorts of curiosities and annotated animals around the walls.
+You should also visit the restaurant which has all sorts of curiosities and animated animals around the walls.

 Looking for a treat?
 Here’s more ideas for family days out in Devon.